Avol/Vulkan-Pathtracer/README.md

 Project backup from 2018.

 Progressive PathTracer using first versions of vulkan.
-The project was used to learn Vulkan API and basic of pathtracing.
+The project was used to learn Vulkan API and basics of pathtracing.
 Path tracer includes:
  - Progressive Accumulation.
  - Reflection, Refraction, Diffuse GI, Coustics.